Skip to content

-Debt-to-Income Ratio: How to Improve Yours
+Debt-to-Income Ratio: What It Is, Calculating It, and How to Improve It

 What is debt-to-income ratio?

+Debt-to-income ratio (sometimes called DTI ratio) is one of many factors that lenders use to evaluate your ability to manage your debt and your monthly payments.
+Debt-to-income ratio is a measure of how much you owe each month compared to how much you earn.
 The lower your debt-to-income ratio, the less risky you appear to lenders.
-A higher debt-to-income ratio suggests that you might be overextended and would have hard time repaying additional debt.
+A higher debt-to-income ratio suggests that you might be overextended and would have a hard time repaying additional debt.

-How do I calculate my debt-to-income ratio?
+How to calculate debt-to-income ratio

 Calculating your debt-to-income ratio is simple.
 First, add up all your monthly debt bills (such as a car payment, rent or housing payment, and credit card payments).
 Next, divide that number by your total monthly income before taxes.
 The result is a percentage known as your debt-to-income ratio.
 Here’s an example: